abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 This will in the second line of the file ```sedTest.dat``` insert the new text 'Some text'.
 The original file is modified, but now also the backup of the original file was created automatically, and is saved in new file named ```sedTest.dat.backup```.

-Analogously, we can instert new line on-the-fly in the output stream of some command:
+Analogously, we can insert a new line on-the-fly in the output stream of some command:

 ```bash
 stat test.sh | sed "4i => File permissions, and other thingies:"